Glovers Lane Surgery

 Why are we changing our appointment system?

 Organising an appointment system is very tricky.
 Demand for appointments is at an all-time high and doctors are already having contact with millions more patients per year than they were just a few years ago.
 But the percentage of NHS funding going to GP’s has dropped and GP’s are becoming hard to find.
 So unfortunately there comes a point where the demand for appointments is greater than the possible supply.
 This means it becomes harder to get the appointment you want at the time you want it.
-We are also now having to keep the environment Covid safe for everyone which means we simply cannot fill the practice with waiting patients like we used to.
 Our on the day appointment system aims to tackle this challenge.
 We aim to deliver safe and sustainable medical treatment for ALL our patients.
 This means we need to have an appointment system that can deal expertly with ALL URGENT CASES ON THE SAME DAY and one where less urgent cases can also be dealt with in a safe and effective way.

 Why do I have to tell the call centre about my problem?

-What is E-consult and how does it work
+What is Patchs and how does it work

-E-consult is a way to contact the surgery about a problem which means you don’t need to phone the surgery.
-It is excellent for admin type queries i.e. sick noted, results etc. For medical problems it can be good for anything not urgent.
+Patchs is our online contact to the surgery about a problem which means you don’t need to phone the surgery.
+It is excellent for admin type queries i.e. sick noted, results, ordering medication etc. For medical problems it can be good for anything not urgent.
 It will be triaged and slotted in with the clinician the same way as the telephone calls are.
 The time for replying will depend on the clinical problem and how urgent it is but you will be told when the clinician will be looking at it.
-They may just reply online back to you with advice or treatment or send your sick note over or they may telephone you depending on the problem.
+They may just reply online back to you with advice or treatment or send your sick note over or they may telephone you, invite you in for a face to face consultation depending on the problem.

 How do I get my results